-We hope that you find Royal Holloway an exciting, stimulating and friendly place to study.
+We hope that you find Royal Holloway an exciting, stimulating and friendly place to study Geography.
 We place great emphasis on the importance of the culture and social life of the Department.
+In part, because of the importance of fieldwork, the Geography Department is probably more closely-knit than other academic departments, and you are likely to get to know both staff and other students very well.
 Remember that this is a two-way process - a happy and successful Department depends on the active involvement of students and staff alike.
 To this end, there are some key 'basics' which we expect all students to follow:

 - 1. Attend all timetabled classes and tutor meetings.
 By this, we mean more than 'turning up'.
 To get the most out of your studies here, you need to turn up having prepared by doing the relevant reading or background work.
 We aim for you to be active learners rather than passive receivers of information, so preparation is vital whether you are in an on-campus or online class.
 For on-campus classes you should make every effort to arrive before the start of the lecture and to take your seat before the start time.
 Late arrival at lectures impacts the learning environment and affects all those participating in it.
 Students arriving after the start of the lecture should enter only if they can do so without disrupting the lecture.
 Students must make every effort to enter the lecture theatre as discretely as possible to minimize disruption. - 2.
 Meet all submission deadlines: whether summative or formative, deadlines need to be met.
 By doing this, we can get you feedback in time for you to improve your work before the next deadlines.
-All deadlines are published at the start of the academic year. - 3.
+All deadlines are published on student noticeboards and on the Geography Undergraduate Moodle page, so you will know when they are for the whole of the academic year. - 3.
 Respect all staff and fellow students.
 Free speech underpins our democratic society and British universities have a long and proud history of being places where students and academics can express themselves freely, challenge views and cultivate an open inquiring mind.
 We believe that along with this right of freedom of speech there is also individual responsibility in respecting all members of the RHUL community.
 Our student and staff come from diverse backgrounds and may have different perspectives on issues raised in class.
-As part of this degree we cover a range of topics which may be seen as contentious, as we are seeking to understand a complex and unequal world.
+In Geography we cover a range of topics which may be seen as contentious, as we are seeking to understand a complex and unequal world.
 Part of university study is developing an understanding of different perspectives and being able to present clear arguments to support your position.
 It is important that we respect each other's perspectives and experiences, and communicate effectively and sensitively as responsible citizens, so that everyone feels able to participate in class activities.